E. 29th AVENUE TOWN CENTER

 Many new moms have more than one reason for being unable to hit the gym on a regular basis.
 No time, children underfoot, emotionally and mentally overwhelmed.

-While Stapleton is known and revered for the active lifestyles of its residents, those reasons can be legitimate barriers for getting or staying in shape, despite the physical and mental health benefits regular exercise provides.
+While Central Park is known and revered for the active lifestyles of its residents, those reasons can be legitimate barriers for getting or staying in shape, despite the physical and mental health benefits regular exercise provides.

 But Whitney Christensen is putting an end to all of that.